The Three Little Birds: Ignaz and Joseph Zingerle

 Austrian scholars Ignaz and Joseph Zingerle collected an Austrian variant from Oberintall.
 In this tale, titled Die zwei Königskinder ("The Two Royal Children"), a king goes to war, and his wife, the queen, gives birth to twins, a girl with a golden apple in her hand and a boy with a golden star on the front.
 The king's mother falsified letters and writes a command to lock the queen in a tower and cast the children in the water.
 The false orders are carried out and the twins are cast in the river, but they are saved by a miller.
 Time passes, and the miller's biological sons tease and bully the foundlings, until they leave home.
-The twins meet an innkeeper who gives them a ride and providions for the road.
+The twins meet an innkeeper who gives them a ride and provisions for the road.
 The twins find a castle in the deeper part of the woods that belong to the king and make their home there.
 One day, the king finds them during a hunt and invites them to his castle.
 The king's mother learns of this and consults with a witch.
 The witch visits the twins and convinces them to seek a luminous tree of the Sun (Sonnenbaum, in the original) that glows and shines.

 In another Austrian tale from Obermiemingen with the title Der Vogel Phönix, das Wasser des Lebens und die Wunderblume ("The Phoenix Bird, the Water of Life and the Wonder-Flower"), a knight loses his way in the forest and finds a poor man's farm to ask for shelter.
 While he sleeps, the man's three daughters admire his beauty and express their wishes to marry him: the elder promises beautiful sons like milk and blood; the middle one sons like snow and wine, and the youngest children like white and red roses and hair like pure gold.
 The knight overhears their wishes and chooses the youngest as his wife.
 He takes her to his castle, but he has to go to war, and one of his sisters helps in the delivery of the royal children: a pair of twins, a boy and a girl with hair of gold.
 The twins are cast in the water and saved by a miller, who raises them.
 Years later, the twins take refuge in their (unbeknownst to them) father's house, and their aunt asks for the titular items.
 A fox appears to help the male twin (tale type ATU 550, "Bird, Horse, and Princess").